Hockey puck: In game play

 Fast-flying pucks are potentially dangerous to players and spectators.
 Puck-related injuries at hockey games are not uncommon.
 This led to the evolution of various types of protective gear for players, most notably the goaltender mask.
-The most notable incident involving a spectator took place on March 18, 2002, when a 13-year-old girl, Brittanie Cecil, died two days after being struck on the head by a hockey puck deflected into the crowd at a NHL game between the Calgary Flames and Columbus Blue Jackets in Columbus.
+The most notable incident involving a spectator took place on March 18, 2002, when a 13-year-old girl, Brittanie Cecil, died two days after being struck on the head by a hockey puck deflected into the crowd at an NHL game between the Calgary Flames and Columbus Blue Jackets in Columbus.
 This is the only known incident of this type to have occurred in the history of the league.
 Partly as a result of this event, the glass or plexiglass panels that sit atop the boards of hockey rinks to protect spectators have been supplemented with mesh nets that extend above the upper edge of the glass.